 When the first flowers open, harden (acclimatise) them for a few days by taking them outside by day and back in at night.
 They will then be ready to be planted out.
 In the greenhouse, this can be any time in the spring, but wait until the risk of frost is over before planting outdoor varieties.
 Support your plants with a stout cane using string loosely fastened round the stem

-Pinch out side shoots, so the plant grows strongly and when six or seven trusses (branches) have set fruit, remove the growing point at the top of the plant, to prevent it from getting too leggy (see our article on pruning tomatoes for details).
+Pinch out side shoots, so the plant grows strongly and when six or seven trusses (branches) have set fruit, remove the growing point at the top of the plant, to prevent it from getting too leggy (see our article on supporting and pruning tomatoes for details).

 Garlic can be cultivated in a pot or window box or in the open in a sunny position.
 You can grow it from cloves bought from the greengrocer or from specialist growers who can supply varieties suitable for your climate.